MajidSas/GeoLearn/README.md

 python pointnet_train.py
 ```

-To produce the for these models, first modify the file `p1_pred_summary.py`, and modify these paths with you stored the datasets: `/rhome/msaee007/bigdata/pointnet_data/p1_real_data`, `/rhome/msaee007/bigdata/pointnet_data/synthetic_data_test` and `/rhome/msaee007/bigdata/pointnet_data/synthetic_data`.
+To produce the results for these models, first modify the file `p1_pred_summary.py`, and modify these paths with you stored the datasets: `/rhome/msaee007/bigdata/pointnet_data/p1_real_data`, `/rhome/msaee007/bigdata/pointnet_data/synthetic_data_test` and `/rhome/msaee007/bigdata/pointnet_data/synthetic_data`.

 Also, change the paths for where the trained models are stored: replace `/main_exp_outputs/all_values_parametrized_weather_0.212609.ckpt` with the path to the pointnet model trained with weather data, replace `/main_exp_outputs/all_values_parametrized_synth_0.014546.ckpt` with the path to the pointnet model trained with the synthetic data, replace `/main_exp_outputs/resnet_weather_0.259091.ckpt` with the path of the resnet model trained with the weather data, and finally the resent model with the synthetic data `/main_exp_outputs/resnet_synth_0.055634.ckpt`.